-You can sprinkle some Parmesan cheese on top if you wish, but these Stuffed Shells don’t really need anything else.
+You can sprinkle some Parmesan cheese on top if you wish, but this Stuffed Shells Recipe doesn't really need anything else.
 They are that good!

 If you have any leftovers, they are great to take to work the next day.
 Just heat up in the microwave and enjoy!

 This Stuffed Shells Recipe may seem like a special occasion meal, but they are so quick and easy to prepare that you can add them into your normal meal rotation.
 Your family will thank you!

 - Boil water and cook shells according to directions on package.
 Drain the shells, spray them with cooking spray (to prevent sticking) and set aside.

 - In a medium bowl, mix ricotta, egg, Italian seasoning and 1 cup of mozzarella until combined well.